 - 400-500g rump steak, very finely sliced (needs only flash-frying)

 - 250 g green beans, topped & tailed and cut in half, or a head of broccoli cut into small florets

 - 2-3 spring onions, including green ends, cut into several pieces on the diagonal

 - a few birds eye chillies (or any hot variety), finely chopped (optional)

-- Mix together the paste, sauces, sesame oil, sugar and water to create a thick but runny sauce.
+- Mix together the paste, ginger, sauces, sesame oil, sugar and water to create a thick but runny sauce.

 - In a wok heat the oil, and when hot add the garlic, carrot, beans and onions and stir fry until tender.